water-rs/android-backend/README.md

 that the copied folder still contains both the root `build.gradle.kts` and the `runtime/` module.
 Missing either file leaves the consumer project with an empty Android library module, which causes the variant error observed during builds.

+## Troubleshooting

+- **`JNI DETECTED ERROR … ChildMetadataStruct;.isStretch()`** – the JNI shim calls
+  `ChildMetadataStruct.isStretch()` when marshaling layout metadata.
+If the Kotlin runtime you vendored doesn't expose that method (older backends relied on the auto-generated getter), Compose will crash as soon as a spacer participates in layout negotiation.
+Build and copy a fresh backend (`./gradlew -p backends/android runtime:assembleDebug`) so the updated data class with the explicit `isStretch()` method ships with your app.